GonzalesDesign/GDSite_2019/README.md

 # GdPortfolio

+R:19.04.16: Added random time for the GSAP animation

 R:19.04.06: Started using BreakpointObserver, Breakpoints instead of window.matchMedia.

 git commit -m ‘r:190405’ = Before local cli update from 6.2.2 to 7.3.8